pydot-a11y/a11ypydot/src/drift/intialspikeoutcome.md

 Feel free to let me know if you need any support or if timing is an issue.
 I’m happy to work around what’s realistic for you.

+Hi Okai
+Just checking in one last time on this.
+I know things have been busy, and I appreciate that.

+To help us plan for February, could you let me know by end of day tomorrow whether you’re able to share your preferred dates, or if timing is a challenge right now?

+If February no longer works, that’s completely okay.
+Just let me know so we can adjust accordingly.

+Thanks, and happy to support however needed.